Cook and Dye Easter Eggs in an Instant Pot in Just 6 Minutes

-To dye eggs in an Instant Pot, you’ll need several glass pint canning jars (we used four at a time).
+Instead of making Instant Pot hard-boiled eggs for Easter and then dyeing them separately, just cook the eggs directly in the dye.
+To make Instant Pot Easter eggs, you’ll need several glass pint canning jars (we used four at a time).
 We found that traditional food coloring (as opposed to natural food coloring or natural Easter egg dyes) worked best for this egg-dyeing method, giving strong color in a small amount of time.
 And since we didn’t want to worry about staining our Instant Pot (or everything we cooked in it after), we put pint jars directly inside the Instant Pot.

 Using pint jars also allows you to dye multiple colors of eggs at once.
-We found that we could fit four wide-mouth pint jars in our 8-quart Instant Pot, but the number of jars that fit comfortably will vary based on the style of jars you use and the size of your Instant Pot.
-The cooking and dyeing process is so fast you could do two sets in under half an hour—so no worries if they don’t all fit at once.
+The number of jars that fit comfortably will vary based on the style of jars you use and the size of your Instant Pot; we found that we could fit four wide-mouth pint jars (12-Count Mason Jars, $10.43, Walmart) in an 8-quart Instant Pot ($99, Walmart).
+The wide mouth jars make it easy to add and remove the eggs.
+The cooking and dyeing process is so fast you could do two sets in about 20 minutes; so no worries if they don’t all fit at once.